An Informal History of the Hugos: Reception

 Publishers Weekly called the book "an essential guide to 20th-century science fiction literature".
-PW remarked on Walton's substantial essays on individual books, a comment echoed by Gary K. Wolfe in his review for Locus Magazine.
-PW highlighted Walton's essay on Ursula K. Le Guin's The Lathe of Heaven, while Wolfe noted her entries on Robert Heinlein's Have Spacesuit, Will Travel, and Thomas M. Disch's On Wings of Song.
+PW remarked on Walton's substantial essays on individual books, a comment echoed by Gary K. Wolfe in his review for Locus magazine.
+PW highlighted Walton's essay on Ursula K. Le Guin's The Lathe of Heaven, while Wolfe noted her entries on Robert Heinlein's Have Space Suit—Will Travel, and Thomas M. Disch's On Wings of Song.
 Wolfe observed that the book looked at not just the nominees, but also at works that may have been overlooked for the Hugos, which he described as not an easy task.

 Barnes & Nobles Jeff Somers commented on the personal nature of Walton's columns.
 He called the book "a singular, essential critical appreciation" for the Hugo nominees, and said that although they were pre-selected as some of the best SF ever written, "Walton doesn't always agree, and is more than ready to tell you why".
 Reviewers noted Walton's openness about her personal biases: for instance, she "adores much of Robert Heinlein and C. J. Cherryh", but dislikes Philip K. Dick and William Gibson.
 The candidness of Walton's opinions was praised by Publishers Weekly and Tor.coms Lee Mandelo.
 Mandelo called her approach refreshing, and remarked that "objectivity is more fantastical than dragons".

 Reviewers also noted the extensive nature of contributions from Gardner Dozois, David G. Hartwell and Rich Horton.
 Wolfe wrote: "the book [is] virtually a collaboration... a good part of the fun of reading these columns all in one place is arguing with [Walton's] judgments, as her respondents often do with grace and good humor".
 Mandelo's review highlighted the transformation from conversational blog posts to a static book, and noted the uniqueness of the cross-platform approach, saying that it made for "a dragonfly-in-amber effect on reading".

 An Informal History of the Hugos was a finalist for the 2019 Hugo Award for Best Related Work, and the 2019 Locus Award for Best Non-Fiction.